techieinyou/terraform-aws-scheduled-job/README.md

 # Optional Input Variables

 ### lambda_name
-Name of the Lambda for the scheduled job
+Name of the Lambda for the scheduled job.
+Default value is **scheduled-job**

 ### lambda_source_file
 File name where the code contains for scheduled job

 ### lambda_handler
-Entry-point function name to start executing the lambda
+Entry-point function name to start executing the lambda.
+Below are the default values
+    - Nodejs - index.handler
+    - Python - lambda_function.lambda_handler

 ### lambda_language
-Language of the code written for scheduled job
+Language of the code written for scheduled job.
+All supported languages are listed above

 ### lambda_runtime
 Runtime identifier based on the language and version the scheduled-job code is written.
-All supported runtimes are listed in above
+All supported runtimes are listed above

 ### lambda_timeout
-Execution Timeout for the lambda
+Execution Timeout for the lambda.
+Default is 180.

 ### lambda_layers
-List of Lambda Layers to be used by the scheduled-job lambda
+List of Lambda Layers to be used by the scheduled-job lambda.

 ### schedule
 The scheduling expression.
 For example, cron(0 20 * * ? *) or rate(5 minutes).
 For more information, refer to the AWS documentation Schedule Expressions for Rules.

 ### lambda_env_vars
-List of Environment variables referred by Lambda
+List of Environment variables referred by Lambda.

 ### tags
-List of Tags for the Lambda
+List of Tags for the Lambda.

 # Output